Nem791/Nem791/README.md

 🌱 I'm currently learning Spring Boot & Next.js

 ## 💻 Current projects (Ongoing commits daily):
-- ⚙️ Building a backend RESTful API for a reservation system
+- ⚙️ Building a backend RESTful API for a reservation system of a family-owned restaurant's website (**Freelance project**)
-  - *Freelance project – Family-owned restaurant website*
-- ⚙️ Building a frontend Admin page for a restaurant
+- ⚙️ Building a frontend Admin page for a family-owned restaurant (**Freelance project**)
-  - *Freelance project – Admin dashboard for restaurant staff*
-- 🏥 Developing a healthcare recommendation app
-  - *Client project – Providence Health Care (BC)*
+- 🏥 Developing a healthcare recommendation app for BC's Providence Health Care (**Client project**)
-- 🌐 Working on my portfolio website with analytics tracking
+- 🌐 Working on my portfolio website with environment-based analytics tracking (Segment integration) (**Personal project**)
-  - *Personal project – Showcasing work with environment-based tools*

--
 ## 💻 Past projects:
 - 🎮 A 3D Zombie FPS game using Unreal Engine 5 as part of my Master's coursework.
 - 🏰 Co-developing a 2D Tower Defense game in Unity with a focus on gameplay balance.